 The primary local river basins include the Maquoketa, Wapsipinicon, Cedar, Iowa, English, Skunk, North Skunk, and Des Moines Rivers in Iowa, the Fox River in Missouri, and the Pecatonica, Rock, Green, and La Moine Rivers in Illinois.

-This outlook is for the time period from February through April.
+This outlook is for the time period from mid-March through mid-June.

 Key Points

-Additional precipitation events and the rate of snowmelt in the upper Mississippi basin will be the main factors determining the severity of flooding this spring.
+Additional precipitation events in the upper Mississippi basin will be the main factor determining the severity of flooding this spring.

 Details